 So, what can you expect from explantation surgery?

-Imagine your capsule is like a balloon of scar around the implant.
+Imagine your capsule is like a balloon around the implant.
 Many times, particularly when I see really old implants, the actual breast implant shell may not be intact, but your capsule (the scar your body made around the implant years ago) around the implant is.
 In most implant cases, even leaking ones, the silicone is not flying around your body – it is caught by the capsule.
 This whole capsule can be seen below with the implant inside.

 Not all implants can be removed en bloc though.
 For most surgeons, en bloc is always the preference, however there are some circumstances that might change this preference.